Summer Field Tour

 Bus leaves from the Sobeys parking lot (Kenaston & McGillivray) in Winnipeg at 7:30 am

 Returning to Winnipeg around 5:30pm.

-- A tour of a commercial limestone quarry.
+- A tour of a potato farm and a community pasture

 Lunch is included.

 - $85.00 regular fee before August 5th deadline.

 - $55.00 student fee before August 5th deadline.

 - $15.00 additional fee for registrations received after the August 5th deadline.